daimatz/scotty-on-heroku/README.md

 Running on Other Environment
 ----

-Of cource you can run the application on localhost.
+Of cource you can run this application on localhost.
-But you have to set `PORT` and `DATABASE_URL` correctory.
+But you have to set `PORT` and `DATABASE_URL` manually.

 ```bash
 $ cabal-dev update